HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Experiments

 \subsection{Training}

-\textbf{Dataset.} We collect 1700 high quality textured human meshes from Twindom\cite{twindom} as a large scale dataset for the training and evalution of our reconstruction network and rendering network.
+\textbf{Dataset.} We collect 1700 high-quality textured human meshes from Twindom\cite{twindom} as a large-scale dataset for the training and evaluation of our reconstruction network and rendering network.
 The collected models have a wide range of clothing, poses and shapes.
 We randomly split the models into a training set of 1500 subjects and a testing set of 200 subjects.

-~\\ \textbf{Reconstruction network training.} For each subject in dataset, we generate 360 virtual perspective cameras in yaw axis (1 camera for each degree) and each camera has a random pitch angle.
-And then we render 360 images at a resolution of 512 $\times$ 512 using Taichi.
+~\\ \textbf{Reconstruction network training.} For each subject in the dataset, we generate 360 virtual perspective cameras in the yaw axis (1 camera for each degree) and each camera has a random pitch angle.
+Then, we render 360 images at a resolution of 512 $\times$ 512 using Taichi.
 During training, we randomly pick 4 views over the 360 images as the input for each iteration.
-We use Adam optimizer with a learning rate of $1 \times {10^{-4}}$ and train the reconstruction network for nearly 300000 iterations for convergence.
-The training procedure costs 3 days with a batch size of 1 in a single Nvidia TitianXp GPU.
+We use Adam \cite{adam} optimizer with a learning rate of $1 \times {10^{-4}}$ and train the reconstruction network for nearly 300000 iterations for convergence.
+The training procedure costs nearly 3 days with a batch size of 1 in a single Nvidia TitianXp GPU.

-~\\ \textbf{Rendering network training.} The rendering network needs reconstructed meshes as input, but we didn't use the ground truth geometry.
-Instead, we randomly picking 5 views over the 360 images and use the reconstruction network to generate a coarse mesh for each subject.
-With coarse meshes as input, the rendering network will have greater generalization ability and have more robust performances.
+~\\ \textbf{Rendering network training.} The rendering network needs reconstructed meshes as input, but we didn't use the ground-truth geometry.
+Instead, we randomly pick 5 views over the 360 images and use the reconstruction network to generate a coarse mesh for each subject.
+With the coarse mesh as input, the rendering network will have greater generalization ability and have more robust performances.
 We use the generated perspective cameras to render 360 images and depth maps at a higher resolution of $1024 \times 1024$ for each subject in our dataset.
-We divide the yaw axis degrees into 6 parts, each parts has a range of 60 degrees.
-During training, we randomly pick 1 views in each part, resulting in 6 images as input.
-Then, we randomly select 1 view as the novel view and other views are the source views.
+We divide the yaw axis degrees into 6 parts, each part has a range of 60 degrees.
+During training, we randomly pick one view in each part, resulting in 6 images as input.
+Then, we randomly select one view as the novel view and the other views are the source views.
 We use Adam optimizer with a learning rate of $1 \times 10^{-4}$ and train for nearly 400000 iterations for convergence.
 The training procedure costs nearly 2 days with a batch size of 1 using a single Nvidia RTX3090 GPU.